DJA FM

 DJA FM 96.9 is a Chadian radio station.
-Established in 1998, this was the first privately owned radio station in Ndjamena, Chad.
+Established in 1998, this was the first privately owned radio station in N'Djamena, Chad.
 Its president is Zara Yacoub.
 DJA is a non-specialised radio with an orientation towards the young people and women.
 The programming consists of news, magazines and interactive transmissions, in French and local Arabic over 60 hours a week.